I knew this was going to be a challenge. In fact, the conversation last night surrounding this topic went a little like this:

 swimming lessons with Gigi & Mitzi, my carousel horse collection,

-picnics in the backyard, reading Laura Ingalls Wilder
+picnics in the backyard, reading Laura Ingalls Wilder,

 the 5 time flower girl & Les Miserables playing